 The phrasal verb give out has several common senses:

-declare, make known – “management gave out that it was unsatisfied with productivity levels”
+declare, make known – ‘management gave out that it would change the procedure’

-In Ian Fleming’s Casino Royale I read an example of this last sense: “At the moment the Communist Party is giving out that he was off his head.”
-Had Fleming been Irish, this line would be ambiguous – Ireland has another give out, a common informal usage meaning complain, grumble, moan; or criticise, scold, reprimand, tell off.
+In Ian Fleming’s Casino Royale I read an example of this last sense: ‘At the moment the Communist Party is giving out that he was off his head.’
+Had Fleming been Irish, this line would be ambiguous – give out in Irish English commonly means complain, grumble, moan; or criticise, scold, reprimand, tell off.

-I think this give out comes from the Irish tabhair amach, same meaning.
-It’s intransitive, and often followed by to [a person].
-People might give out to someone for some character flaw or oversight, or about politics, the weather, or the state of the roads.
+I think this give out comes from Irish tabhair amach, same meaning.
+It’s intransitive and often followed by to [a person].
+People might give out to someone for some mistake, oversight, or character flaw, or about politics, the weather, or the state of the roads.
 Or they might just give out in an unspecific or habitual way.